 A Jack of all trades is a master of none, but oftentimes better than a master of one

-Recently, around the dinner table, my family had taken to researching misquoted idioms, and this is one of the most interesting.
+I recently engaged in a lively family discussion about misquoted idioms.
 As with curiosity killed the cat, but satisfaction brought it back, the modern concept has come to mean the antithesis of the original phrase.
 Isn’t language fascinating?
 (And more than a little annoying.)

 As a writer, I always thought I’d focus my stories in one genre.
 Historical was my plan from the beginning, which I now can admit was largely influenced by how much historical romance I read at the time.
 Still, contemporary stories wiggled around in my head until I gave them life, and soon I found that I was writing in several genres, erotic and more traditional romance in both the historical and modern age.
 I wrote BDSM novellas and menage novels and pirates stories and everything in between.
 And along the way, I’ve come to favor certain elements of writing both then and now.
 Here are some of my favorite parts of writing historical and contemporary romance.